Australian wildlife - overview of wildlife groups and why Australia is so different

 No attempt will be made here to cover the tremendous diversity of fish, just a few points of interest here:

-The eels in Australian rivers start their lives near New Caledonia and other part sof the southwest Pacific, make a journey to Australia where they live for 12 years or more in the rivers of the east coast, then find their way back to their birthplace to breed.
+• The eels (photo top right) in Australian rivers start their lives near New Caledonia and other part of the south-west Pacific, make a journey to Australia where they live for 12 years or more in the rivers of the east coast, then find their way back to their birthplace to breed.
 There are usually at least a couple resident on the Araucaria property.

 Further information on fish: